 Here are some notable dialects:

-• Neapolitan: Spoken in the Campania region, particularly in Naples, Neapolitan has unique vocabulary and pronunciation.
+• Neapolitan: Spoken in the Campania region, particularly in Naples, Neapolitan has a unique vocabulary and pronunciation.

 • Sicilian: The language of Sicily, Sicilian has influences from Arabic, Greek, and Norman French, reflecting the island’s diverse history.